-Since the mattress is double sided, it can be accommodating for all sleeper types.
-The Soft side is best for side sleepers, while the Firm side is just fine for all sleeping positions.
-We really appreciate that, on the same bed, they created an option specifically for side sleepers (about 65% of the population) and an option for back and stomach sleepers (about 17% of the population, respectively).
+Since the mattress is double-sided, Layla can be accommodating for all sleeper types, but the Soft side is best for side sleepers, while the Firm side is just fine for all sleeping positions.
+Additionally, Purple is also great for side sleepers and provides a sufficient amount of pressure relief.

 Final Verdict For This Comparison

-If you’re trying to decide between a Layla or a Purple mattress, it ultimately comes down to your preferences.
+If you’re trying to decide on Purple compared to Layla, it ultimately comes down to your preferences.